vodev/vocloud-deeplearning/readme.md

 The parameter `model` and `solver` are very similar.
 They contain names of a model and solver definition files, respectively.
 Both files has to be proto files following the requirements for Caffe model and solver definition, respectively.
 There are two differences.
-First is, that we set up the running mode (either CPU or GPU) directly in this config file (by `parameters.mode`) and not in a solver.
+First is, that we set up the running mode (either CPU or GPU) directly in this config file (by `params.mode`) and not in a solver.
 The reason is simply that the solver is not always needed and therefore it should not be responsibility of a solver to set up the mode.
 Second difference is that we have two test_iteration values -- one in solver and second in config file.
 The one in solver says number of test iterations while training a network (for validation).